OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls:**

 - **#ENCODEMODELOUTPUT** (runtime appsec).
-Apply output encoding on model output if it text.
+Encode model output: apply output encoding on model output if it text.
 See [OpenCRE on Output encoding and injection prevention](https://www.opencre.org/cre/161-451)

 ---